dfinity/portal/docs/blog/features/vetkd-primer.md

 ## Remarks
 This page contains a high level view and description of VETKD and its building blocks.
 The goal of this page is to build intuition for developers building on the IC, who are interested to know more about the technical choices, but who may lack the cryptographic background necessary to read research papers (for now).
 It also shows one possible way of building VETKD, there are others, some with fancy features, that are described more in the paper.
 There are many use cases and motivations for building VETKD, these are discussed in [the video](https://youtu.be/baM6jHnmMq8) and can be written up if you like.
+There are also extensions that could be built depending on what is needed in the community.
 Finally, note that this page is hosted onchain.

 ## References
 * [BS23](http://toc.cryptobook.us/) - The Boneh Shoup Book.